James Lankford: Abortion

-LGBT rights
+LGBTQ rights

 Lankford opposes same-sex marriage.
 In the early days of his 2010 campaign for the House of Representatives, Lankford disparaged the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, which expanded hate crime legislation to include greater penalties for hate crimes motivated by the victim's sexual orientation or race.

 Lankford supported Oklahoma Question 711, a statewide constitutional ban on same-sex marriage and civil unions that passed in 2004 with 75% of the vote and remained law until it was challenged in court and struck down by a federal judge as unconstitutional in 2014.
 Lankford lambasted the decision, saying that "marriage is a state issue and Oklahoma has spoken."
 He also endorsed the Defense of Marriage Act and condemned the 2013 Supreme Court decision striking down parts of the law.

-Lankford has defended businesses and individuals opposing LGBT rights, including Chick-fil-A in the wake of its denunciation over donations to groups opposing same-sex marriage, and Phil Robertson after he was suspended from Duck Dynasty in 2013 following comments regarded as anti-LGBT and racist.
+Lankford has defended businesses and individuals opposing LGBTQ rights, including Chick-fil-A in the wake of its denunciation over donations to groups opposing same-sex marriage, and Phil Robertson after he was suspended from Duck Dynasty in 2013 following comments regarded as anti-LGBTQ and racist.
 Lankford attacked A&E for suspending Robertson, writing that Robertson "should be able to speak his views without fear of being silenced."

-In 2012, five days after President Barack Obama announced his support for same-sex marriage, the first sitting U.S. president to do so, Lankford told a ThinkProgress interviewer that he believed homosexuality is a choice and that employers should be allowed to terminate workers for their sexual orientation: "I think it's a choice issue."
+In 2012, five days after President Barack Obama announced his support for same-sex marriage and became the first sitting U.S. president to do so, Lankford told a ThinkProgress interviewer that he believed homosexuality is a choice and that employers should be allowed to terminate workers for their sexual orientation: "I think it's a choice issue."
 After LGBT advocates condemned his statements, Lankford defended himself on local television, reiterating his view that homosexuality is a choice.

-After the Southern Poverty Law Center designated the Alliance Defending Freedom an anti-LGBT hate group, Lankford criticized the designation and defended the ADF, which had described same-sex marriage as a threat to "healthy, free and stable society."
+After the Southern Poverty Law Center designated the Alliance Defending Freedom (ADF) an anti-LGBT hate group, Lankford criticized the designation and defended the ADF, which had described same-sex marriage as a threat to a "healthy, free and stable society."

 In 2015, Lankford condemned the Supreme Court ruling in Obergefell v.
 Hodges, which held that same-sex marriage bans violated the constitution.

+In 2022, Lankford voted against the Respect for Marriage Act, which later passed, repealing the Defense of Marriage Act (DOMA) and requiring all U.S. states and territories to recognize the validity of same-sex marriages.
+He said the bill disrespected religious liberty and had the potential to cause even more division among Americans.
+According to Lankford, the bill was about not equality but rather "making some people's rights more important than others'".

 Xinjiang

-In August 2018, Lankford, Marco Rubio and 15 other lawmakers urged the Trump administration to impose sanctions under the Global Magnitsky Act against Chinese officials responsible for human rights abuses in western China's Xinjiang region.
-They wrote: "The detention of as many as a million or more Uyghurs and other predominantly Muslim ethnic minorities in "political reeducation” centers or camps requires a tough, targeted, and global response."
+In August 2018, Lankford, Marco Rubio, and 15 other lawmakers urged the Trump administration to impose sanctions under the Global Magnitsky Act against Chinese officials responsible for human rights abuses in western China's Xinjiang region.
+They wrote: "The detention of as many as a million or more Uyghurs and other predominantly Muslim ethnic minorities in "political reeducation" centers or camps requires a tough, targeted, and global response."